Our events program

 Jennifer Brant (She/Her) Kanien’kehá:ka, is a mother-scholar and assistant professor at the University of Toronto.
 Jennifer writes and teaches about Indigenous maternal pedagogies, reproductive justice for Indigenous women, and Indigenous women's literature.

-A Women's Place in the Media, October 27, 2022
+A Woman's Place in the Media

 Moderated by: